Healthcare Technologies: Call for Investigator-led Research Projects

 - How the proposed research and associated impact activities have been designed to support and shorten the pathway to impact in health.
 Information on specific activities to consider can be found on the EPSRC website

-If a proposal does not align to relevant Healthcare Technologies strategies, and/or does not describe a good understanding of the pathway to impact of research in health, with appropriate activities and collaborations in place to support that pathway, EPSRC reserves the right to refer the proposal to the most appropriate capability theme (i.e. Engineering, Information and communication technologies (ICT), Physical Sciences or Mathematical Sciences), in Standard Research, without reference to the applicant(s).
+If a proposal does not align to relevant Healthcare Technologies strategies, and/or does not describe a good understanding of the routes to impact of research in health, with appropriate activities and collaborations in place to support them, EPSRC reserves the right to refer the proposal to the most appropriate capability theme (i.e. Engineering, Information and communication technologies (ICT), Physical Sciences or Mathematical Sciences), in Standard Research, without reference to the applicant(s).

 Provided there is sufficient demand at each batching date we will convene a Healthcare Technologies focused prioritisation panel.
 If there is insufficient demand at any given batching date, proposals submitted in response to this call will be considered at the most appropriate capability theme panel meeting and the Healthcare Technologies theme will work with the capability theme to ensure that there is as far as possible appropriate expertise on the panel to assess the key features of Healthcare Technologies research.